fuzzylabs/innovation-rag-rerank/README.md

   <img width="50%" src="./rag_retrieval_rerank/assets/bi-encoder.png" />
 </p>

 Due to this information loss, the top 3 vector search results, for example, may miss some relevant information.
-This relevant information might be present in other documents within our database, but if they fall below our top_k cutoff, they won't be returned.toff, so they won’t be returned.
+This relevant information might be present in other documents within our database, but if they fall below our top_k cutoff, they won't be returned.

 ## Reranking